 6. Contact your home insurance company

 Contact your insurer as soon as possible and let them know what’s happened.
-They’ll be able to guide you through the process and complete their claim form.
+They should be able to guide you through the process and complete their claim form.

-This is when you’ll need the list of stolen/damaged property and the crime reference number.
+This is when you need the list of stolen/damaged property and the crime reference number.

-Dig out any receipts for the stolen times you might have and damaged items as a loss adjuster might want to see them.
+Dig out any receipts for the stolen and damaged items as a loss adjuster might want to see them.

 For more information, check out our guide on how to claim on your home insurance policy.